KDAB/KDDockWidgets/README.md

 - Double click on separator to distribute equally
 - Show close button on tabs
 - Allow to make a dock widget non-closable and/or non-dockable
-- Optional maximize button on the title bar
+- Optional minimize and maximize button on the title bar
 - FloatingWindows can be utility windows or full native

 ![Screen capture](./screencap.gif?raw=true "The docking system in action")